MiliScripts/TelegramChatOrganizer/README.md

 *   It loads environment variables using the `dotenv` library.
 *   It creates a Pyrogram client in memory and exports the session string.
 *   It prints the session string to the console and sends it to your Telegram account.

-### `telegram_organizer.py`

-This file provides a command-line tool for organizing Telegram chats.

-*   It uses the `pyrogram` library to interact with the Telegram API.
-*   It loads environment variables using the `dotenv` library.
-*   It configures the Gemini AI API using the `google.generativeai` library.
-*   It fetches dialogues, categorizes them using Gemini AI, and organizes them into folders.
-*   It uses colorama for colored logging.
-*   It includes an argument parser for command-line options.

 ## Error Handling and Logging